mikesname/ehri-kg-website/content/about.md

 {{< intro >}}
-The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure securing Holocaust research, commemoration and education on a trans-national level.
+The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure focusing on trans-national Holocaust research, commemoration, and education.

 EHRI-KG is a project funded by the [OSCARS project](https://oscars-project.eu) which seeks to convert the EHRI's Portal data into a Knowledge Graph in order to promote data interoperability in the field.
 {{< /intro >}}

-{{< figure class="fig-float fig-right" src="../images/oscars_logo_rgb.svg" alt="The OSCARS Project logo" caption="The OSCARS Project logo" >}}
+{{< figure class="fig-float fig-right" src="../images/oscars_logo_rgb.svg" alt="The OSCARS Project logo" >}}

 ## Scientific objectives
 The project aims to address the following overarching objectives:
 * Align EHRI Portal data with the recently-released Records in Contexts Conceptual Model (RiC-CM) 1.0.2
-* Formalise ontology extensions
+* Formalise ontology extensions required to adequately represent EHRI's domain
 * Expand the scope of the KG
-* Develop the technical architecture for ensuring timely updates to the Knowledge Graph
+* Develop the technical architecture for ensuring timely updates to the KG
-* Record linkage
+* Link the KG to other relevant LOD datasets

 ## Project structure
 In order to reach those objectives the project is divided in these work packages: